Henry Paul (rugby): Playing career

 Born in Tokoroa, New Zealand, Paul started playing rugby union at the age of three for Ponsonby Rugby Football Club and then rugby league for the Te Atatu Roosters.
 Later, during his time at Rutherford High School (1990), he led his team to break many Auckland club rugby league team and individual records.
 The following year, Paul moved to the Point Chevalier Pirates.

 In the 1992 season he returned to Te Atatū, debuting in their senior premier team at 18 years of age, making the Auckland Rugby League Finals.
 That off season, Paul was selected as a utility player for the under-19 Auckland side, playing a major part in his team winning the national tournament.
 Following that success, Paul was selected as the Junior Kiwis captain to tour England that same off season.

 Paul led by example when his team looked "out of sorts", guiding them to memorable victories against their Great Britain counterparts.
 His form was so inspiring that he earned full New Zealand representative honours on the same tour, when the senior team the (New Zealand Kiwis) hit an injury crisis on a corresponding tour of Britain.
 Paul, at just 18 years of age, made his test début as a substitute against France.

 Wakefield Trinity

-Paul's form on the Junior, and then subsequently New Zealand team tour, did not go unnoticed by scouts in England and in the off season of 1993/94 he joined Wakefield Trinity (Heritage No. 1052) of the English Rugby Football League Championship.
+Paul's form on the Junior, and then subsequently New Zealand team tour, did not go unnoticed by scouts in England and in the off season of 1993/94 he joined Wakefield Trinity of the English Rugby Football League Championship.